CVIR-Lab/MarsData/README.md

 ### Get started
 1. clone the respository to your PC
 2. for testing KLRD, KPRD and RKLRR, please run *demo.m*, all the detection results will be saved in the folder of **Results**
-3. for evaluating, run *evaluate.m*

 ## Further plan
-We will continue to improve **MarsData**, planing to build a more complex and challenging sub-dataset(tentatively named **Rock-C**), and striving to reach more than 100,000 labeled images.
+We will continue to improve **MarsData**, planing to build a more complex and challenging reall mars dataset(tentatively named **MarsData2.0**), and striving to reach more than 10,000 labeled images.
 Anyone who wants join us to further optimize and improve **MardData** is strongly welcome.
-Besides, we are applying for the data of China's First Mars Exploration Mission("TianWen-1"), looking for passionate researchers to collaborate with us!
+Besides, we are studying on the data of China's First Mars Exploration Mission("TianWen-1"), looking for passionate researchers to collaborate with us!
 Contact: alexcapshow@gmail.com or meibaoyao@jlu.edu.cn.

 If you find **MarsData** is helpful for your research, please cite our paper：